 While psychopaths and people with antisocial personality disorder can be inclined to excessive lying, most pathological liars are not psychopaths, nor do they necessarily have a personality disorder.
 Indeed, while psychopaths and people with an antisocial personality are typically

 manipulative and self-serving, pathological liars often lie for no apparent purpose.
-Another key feature of pathological lying, as opposed to being a common-or-garden compulsive liar, is that the lies are often particularly bizarre or far-fetched.
-No photo description available.
+Another key feature of pathological lying, as opposed to being a common-or-garden compulsive liar, is that the lies are often particularly bizarre or far-fetched.“While psychopaths and people with an antisocial personality are typically manipulative and self-serving, pathological liars often lie for no apparent purpose”

 HOW SHOULD YOU DEAL WITH A PATHOLOGICAL LIAR?